-During the year, there has been no transfer in fair value hierarchy for the financial assets held at fair value.
+During the period, there has been no transfer in fair value hierarchy.

-Other financial instruments such as cash and cash equivalents, money market placements, management fee payable and accrued expenses and other liabilities are short term financial assets and financial liabilities whose carrying amounts approximate their fair value.
-Cash and cash equivalents and money market placements are classified under level 1 while the remaining financial assets and liabilities are classified under level 3.
+Other financial instruments such as cash and cash equivalents, dividends receivable, management fee payable and accrued expenses are short-term financial assets and financial liabilities whose carrying amounts are approximate to their fair value.
+Cash and cash equivalents are classified under level 1 while the remaining financial assets and liabilities are classified under level 3.

-22. LAST VALUATION DAY
+18. LAST VALUATION DAY